Campaign Begins for Tokyo Metropolitan Assembly Election

 Tokyo, June 13 (Jiji Press)--The official campaign period for the June 22 Tokyo metropolitan assembly election started on Friday, with candidates focusing on issues such as inflation relief and political reform following the ruling Liberal Democratic Party's funds scandal.

-By 12:30 p.m., a total of 291 people in 42 districts had filed candidacies for the 127 seats in the metropolitan assembly, already surpassing the 271 candidates in the previous election in 2021 and the record high since the start of the country's previous Heisei era in 1989.
+A total of 295 people in 42 districts filed candidacies for the 127 seats in the metropolitan assembly, surpassing the 271 candidates in the previous election in 2021 and setting a new record since the start of the country's previous Heisei era in 1989.

 Political parties are placing as much emphasis on the Tokyo election as on a national poll, ahead of the triennial House of Councillors election, expected in July.